 Prostate enlargement, or benign prostatic hyperplasia (BPH) is extremely common in men as they age.
-BPH can start after the age of 40 and becomes more common as men get older.
+Prostate enlargement can start after the age of 40 and becomes more common as men get older.
 It affects nearly all men, though some men do not have any symptoms even though their prostate may have started to grow larger.
-More than half of men in their sixties and as many as 90 percent of men in their seventies and beyond exhibit some symptoms of BPH.
+More than half of men in their sixties and as many as 90% of men in their seventies and beyond exhibit some symptoms of prostate enlargement.

 What is the prostate?

 The prostate is a small, but important gland (organ) in the male reproductive system.
 Its main role is to make fluid that protects and feeds sperm.
 The prostate makes about one third of the fluid that is ejaculated (released) from the penis at the time of orgasm.

 The prostate is about the size of a walnut and is shaped like a doughnut.
 The prostate sits underneath the bladder, and surrounds the top part of the urinary tract.
 Urine passes through the urinary tract on its way from the bladder to the penis.